‘RHONY’ Star Leah McSweeney Was Surprised She And Sonja Morgan Didn’t Hit It Off, Reveals Favorite ‘Housewife’

 Before joining the cast of The Real Housewives of New York City in August of last year, Leah McSweeney believed she and Sonja Morgan would hit it off.
 However, as fans have seen over the first couple of episodes of Season 12, that didn’t happen.
 Instead, McSweeney and Morgan have butted heads, most recently about the number of tattoos the new cast member has.

-During an interview with Us Weekly magazine last week, McSweeney opened up about her dynamic with Morgan, admitting that it “really surprised” her that she and Morgan weren’t fast friends.
+During an interview with Us Weekly magazine last week, McSweeney opened up about her dynamic with Morgan, admitting that it “really surprised” her that both women didn’t become fast friends.

-“I was really surprised that me and Sonja didn’t hit it off right away,” McSweeney explained, according to a clip shared on YouTube.
+“I was really surprised that me and Sonja didn’t hit it off right away,” she explained, according to a clip shared on YouTube.

 According to McSweeney, it took her and Morgan a while to get comfortable with one another, which caught her completely off-guard.
-In fact, when the magazine asked her what the worst surprise of The Real Housewives of New York City Season 12 was, McSweeney revealed it was the disappointment she felt at her failure to strike up a friendship with Morgan.

-As for the best surprise of her time on the show, McSweeney said she was happy to learn that the friendships she ultimately established with her co-stars are true friendships that have gone beyond the time they spend together filming.
+However, she also talked about what she felt was the best surprise of her time on the show.
+The Real Housewives of New York City star said she was happy to learn that the friendships she ultimately established with her co-stars are true friendships that have gone beyond the time they spend together filming.

 “I have this bond with them that I feel is a lifetime thing,” she gushed.

-McSweeney went on to say that she and Morgan likely butted heads with one another at first because their differences were so different that they found it difficult to find a common ground upon their first meeting.
+McSweeney went on to say that she and Morgan likely butted heads with one another at first because their differences were so evident that they found it difficult to find a common ground upon their first meeting.

-As the interview continued, via video chat from McSweeney’s New York home, the newest member of the Big Apple cast revealed that The Real Housewives of New Jersey’s Teresa Giudice is her favorite all-time housewife.
+As the interview continued — via video chat from McSweeney’s New York home — the newest member of the Big Apple cast revealed that The Real Housewives of New Jersey‘s Teresa Giudice is her favorite all-time housewife.

 “She’s strong.
 I really admire her strength.
 I got to meet her.
-We hung out after BravoCon,” she revealed.
+We hung out after BravoCon,” she said.

 View this post on Instagram